Ferroin/Roll35/README.md

 ## Features

-* Roll for random magic items in a single command (`/roll35 magic-item` command).
-This automatically handles all the sequential rolls required to produce an eact magic item.
+* Roll for random magic items in a single command.
+This automatically handles all the sequential rolls required to produce an exact magic item.
 * Roll random spells, optionally for a specific level or class.
+* Roll random mundane weapons and armor.

 ## Planned Features

-* Roll random mundane weapons and armor.
+* Proper handling for magic double weapons.
 * Roll against arbitrary data tables.
-* Add support for rolling for intelligence/special markings on magic items.
+* Support for rolling for intelligence/special markings on magic items.
 * Finish adding in variant forms for all the magic items that have them.
+* The ability to enable and disable specific items at runtime (with per-server config).
+* Support for hyperlinks in rolled items.
+* Support for rolling specific base weapons or armor as magic items.
+* Support for simply rolling dice.

 ## Limitations